Ilya-Kolomin/StatIDEA/README.md

 [![Version](https://img.shields.io/jetbrains/plugin/v/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)
 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

+# StatIDEA
+## Description
+StatIDEA is a plugin for JetBrains’ IDEs to measure programmer stats such as the use of the keyboard (typed symbols, used shortcuts, copy/paste usage, and etc.) and mouse (number of clicks, what actions programmer performed, time spent using mouse, and etc.).

+The main objective of this project is to learn how to construct and develop open-source projects and study software system analysis.
+So that there are no business goals and the product will be distributed free of charge.

 ## Template ToDo list
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.
 - [ ] Verify the [pluginGroup](/gradle.properties), [plugin ID](/src/main/resources/META-INF/plugin.xml) and [sources package](/src/main/kotlin).